How To Calculate ROI Of Your SEO Campaign

 We will assume that the conversion rate of the website stays constant.
 In most cases, the conversion rate will increase over time if you’re implementing the right SEO strategies.

 You don’t want to deliver the break-even results for your client.
 You need to focus on delivering positive ROI.
-In order to improve the ROI, the organic search traffic needs to be increased.
+In order to improve the ROI, organic search traffic needs to be increased.

 For this example, let’s say we double the search traffic estimates which will be 30,380 visits.